 The first person to extract capsaicin from pepper was Christian Fridrich in 1816.
-However, it wasn’t officially named until 1876 by John Clough Thresh who was pursuing more work on the substance.
+However, John Clough officially named it in 1876.
+Thresh who was pursuing more work on the substance.
 Later, in 1898, Karl Micko was able to isolate the pure crystalline from the compound.
 But it was many years later in 1997 when David Julius was to discover and clone the cellular receptor.
 This is when scientists began to understand how it really worked.

-Capsaicin is used in many different industries.
+Many different industries use capsaicin.
 Of course, the food industry and cooks around the globe use it to spice up foods.
-But it is also used by the pharmaceutical industry, the military, and many other industries.
+The pharmaceutical industry, the military, and many other industries also use it.
 It has turned out to be versatile and new uses are constantly being developed.

 Capsaicin resides in the placenta of the pepper.
 That’s the white pith you notice the seeds are attached to.
 The pith is also referred to as ribs or veins of a pepper.
 Capsaicin is sometimes found in fleshy parts of pepper, but not as much as in the pith.
 Many think the seeds produce capsaicin, but they do not.

 How Do You Determine Capsaicin Concentrations?

 Scoville Heat Unit Scale